From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

 \subsubsection{Convergence of Nash equilibria}

 As mentioned before, the convergence of Nash equilibria to equilibria in a continuous setting is a reoccurring idea in the Game Theory literature.
-Next we give a non-exhaustive list of advancements in this direction: \begin{itemize} \item in~\cite{Cardaliaguet2019Master}, the authors study the convergence question in the framework of MFGs by means of the Master equation, an equation in the space of probability measures that gives global information on the optimality of the MFG system, which can then be viewed as the limit of the equilibrium conditions of $N$-player differential games.
-The analysis therein assumes that the coupling in the MFG system is non-local and promotes enough regularization to pass the gradients of the value function to the limit; \item the case of a local coupling was treated in~\cite{cardaliaguet2017convergence}; \item the study of convergence of Nash to Cournot--Nash equilibria was conducted in~\cite{blanchet2014nash}, under the assumption that the sequence of functions defining the problem $\Phi_N \colon \X \times \Y \times \mathscr{P}(\Y) \to \mathbb R$, as in Definition~\ref{def:equ_CournotNash}, are uniformy Lipschitz with respect to $(d_\X,d_\Y,\mathcal{W}_1)$ and converge uniformly to $\Phi$.
+Next we give a non-exhaustive list of advancements in this direction: \begin{itemize} \item \cite{Cardaliaguet2019Master} and~\cite{carlier2017convergence} study the convergence question in the framework of MFGs by means of the Master equation, an equation in the space of probability measures that gives global information on the optimality of the MFG system; \item the study of convergence of Nash to Cournot--Nash equilibria was conducted in~\cite{blanchet2014nash}, under the assumption that the sequence of functions defining the problem $\Phi_N \colon \X \times \Y \times \mathscr{P}(\Y) \to \mathbb R$, as in Definition~\ref{def:equ_CournotNash}, are uniformy Lipschitz with respect to $(d_\X,d_\Y,\mathcal{W}_1)$ and converge uniformly to $\Phi$.
 While our problem enjoys the pairwise (and also potential) structure, our regularity assumptions are much weaker and allow the treatment of many examples, \emph{cf.}\ Subsection~\ref{subsection:examples}. \end{itemize}